 The third-row seat actually has adult-sized room in all directions.
 It isn't that difficult to enter-and they fold almost flat into a deep well in the cargo area.
 With the second-row seats moved as far front as possible, the Sienna has 117.8 cubic feet of cargo room; with the second row removed and the third row folded, it will hold 150 cubic feet of cargo.
 Even behind the upright third-row seat, there's 39.1 cubic feet of space, almost twice as much storage room as the 2010 Ford Taurus' trunk.
 The Sienna also can carry an actual 4x8 sheet of plywood.

 All Sienna minivans come with side curtain airbags that offer protection for all three rows of seating, as well as a driver-side knee airbag.
-A pre-collision protection system that preps the car for an imminent accident is offered on higher-level trims, as is dynamic cruise control.
-A rearview camera is now standard on the LE model and all models above it in the hierarchy, and front and rear parking sensors are standard on the Limited.
-Blind-spot monitors are now standard on the XLE and Limited and available on the SE, and they incorporate cross-traffic alerts, for backing out of parking spots more safely.
+New for 2015 is a front-passenger seat cushion airbag, which brings the inflatable total to eight.
+A pre-collision protection system that preps the car for an imminent accident is offered on higher-level trims (enabling the TSP+ rating with an IIHS 'advanced' rating for front crash prevention), as is dynamic cruise control.
+A rearview camera is now standard on all models as of 2015, while front and rear parking sensors are standard on the Limited.
+Blind-spot monitors are standard on the XLE and Limited and available on the SE, and they incorporate cross-traffic alerts, for backing out of parking spots more safely.

-Visibility is excellent in the Sienna, and its upgrade rearview camera offers a 180-degree view.
+Visibility is excellent in the Sienna, and its upgraded rearview camera offers a 180-degree view.

-The base Sienna comes with a good list of standard equipment, including three rows of seating, with a fold-away third-row seat and side doors that slide manually; power windows, locks; and mirrors; three-zone air conditioning; remote keyless entry; a tilt/telescoping steering wheel; and an AM/FM/CD player with an auxiliary jack.
+The value-focused L model starts at about $29,000 for 2015 and includes automatic headlights; a rearview camera; blind-spot monitors; three rows of seating, with a fold-away third-row seat and side doors that slide manually; power windows, locks, and mirrors; three-zone air conditioning; remote keyless entry; a tilt/telescoping steering wheel; and a touch screen AM/FM/CD audio system with an auxiliary jack.

 The mildly sporty Sienna SE has specific suspension tuning, and also gets 19-inch wheels; sport trim; LED taillights; and a leather-trimmed steering wheel.

-Options on various models include DVD navigation, with Toyota's Entune mobile-app connectivity suite; a Dual View rear-seat DVD entertainment system with an immense 16.4-inch wide pair of screens; and premium audio.
+Options on various models include DVD navigation, with Toyota's Entune mobile-app connectivity suite; a Dual View rear-seat DVD entertainment system with an immense 16.4-inch wide pair of screens(which for 2015 adds Blu-Ray, HDMI, and SD-Card compatibility); and premium audio.
 On a recent drive, we watched the latest Star Trek movie on the Sienna's widescreen system; trust us, you'll want it.

-The Sienna is only available with a V-6, making its fuel economy a little lower than the competition.
-Its front-wheel-drive version is rated at 18 mpg city, 25 mpg highway–competitive with Chrysler and Nissan, but behind the Honda Odyssey's 19/28-mpg rating.
+The front-wheel-drive version is rated at 18 mpg city, 25 mpg highway–competitive with Chrysler/Dodge and Nissan, but behind the Honda Odyssey's 19/28-mpg rating.